The Uniform Bar Exam Makes Score Portability a Reality in Some States

 Which States Use the Uniform Bar Exam?

-The thirty-six jurisdictions that have adopted the UBE are Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, the District of Columbia, Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Washington, West Virginia, Wyoming, and the Virgin Islands.
+The thirty-six jurisdictions that have adopted the UBE are: Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticute, the District of Columbia, Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Washington, West Virginia, Wyoming, and the Virgin Islands.

 To transfer a score, an applicant contacts the testing jurisdiction to request a score transfer to the destination jurisdiction(s).
-If the applicant’s test score meets the destination jurisdiction’s minimum score — and isn’t too old — the applicant can be admitted without testing again.
+If the applicant’s test score meets the destination jurisdiction’s minimum – and isn’t too old; most states have limits — the applicant can be admitted without testing again.
 Moral character and fitness review, the Multistate Professional Responsibility Exam (MPRE), and other requirements still apply.

 Score portability also makes the UBE states attractive to forward-thinking law grads.
 States like New York, Massachusetts, Maryland, and Colorado want to compete for the best lawyers nationally and make it easier for firms to open offices and serve national and multinational clients from their states.
 Score portability makes a state more globally attractive to industry, technology, and wealth.
 That was reportedly, one of the most important reasons Texas just announced it will join the UBE tidal wave; to stay competitive and get score portability.